hidenori-shinohara/scp-proofs/executable-models/model-6/README.md

 ## Intertwined nodes are well-behaved.

 The term _intertwined_ is not defined in the white paper, but it is defined in [Fast and secure global payments with Stellar](http://www.scs.stanford.edu/~dm/home/papers/lokhava:stellar-core.pdf) and [Simplified SCP](https://www.scs.stanford.edu/~dm/blog/simplified-scp.html).
+However, for the purpose of this abstraction, we turn this into a node's property by defining

+> A non-faulty node `v` is intertwined if and only if all of its quorums intersect any quorum of any non-faulty node.

+TODO: make sure that this is indeed correct

 By definition, intertwined nodes must be well-behaved.

 ## Intact nodes are intertwined.